amitseth7/kubernetes-labs/sidecar/README.md

 sidecar-container    LoadBalancer   10.100.180.22    <EXTERNAL-URL>    80:32083/TCP   16s
 ```

-Try to open the link in `EXTERNAL-IP`
+Try to open the link in `EXTERNAL-IP` using your own browser.

 **Note:**